 Getting into Accidents without Car Insurance in Michigan

-The Michigan mini-tort bill, which would allow drivers to recover up to $3,000 from the at-fault driver to cover vehicle damage, is inapplicable to those who do not have auto insurance.
+The Michigan mini-tort bill, which would allow drivers to claim up to $3,000 from the at-fault driver to cover vehicle damage, is inapplicable to those who do not have auto insurance.
 When you cause an accident without insurance, the repercussions are significantly worse.
-You will be responsible for paying all legal costs if the other driver sues you.
+You will have to pay all legal costs if the other driver sues you.

 SR-22 Insurance for Drivers in Michigan